-Performs other duties as may be deemed necessary for the efficient operation of the department and school such as lunch duties, carpool, clubs and etc.
+Performs other duties as may be deemed necessary for the efficient operation of the department and school such as lunch duties, carpools, clubs and etc.

 It is essential for the Employee to arrive on time to work every scheduled workday.
-It is essential for the Employee to maintain good attendance and give ample notice, when possible, when Employee will be absent.
-It is essential for Employee to speak to co-workers with respect and to follow all of the requirements and expectations in the Employee Handbook.
+It is essential for the Employee to maintain good attendance and give ample notice, when possible when Employee will be absent.
+It is essential for Employees to speak to co-workers with respect and to follow all of the requirements and expectations in the Employee Handbook.

-The Upper School Hebrew Educator must have a CAJE license, or bachelor’s degree or higher.
-The candidate must have the ability to teach all grades of Upper School Hebrew; have two years of experience of teaching Hebrew as a second language outside if Israel; be proficient in the use of instructional technology and online textbooks; speak fluent Hebrew; have experience in creating teaching units on a variety of topics in a sequential order; have the skills to differentiate the instruction.
-Candidate must be certified by the Center for Advancement of Jewish Education (CAJE).
+The Lower School Hebrew Educator must have a CAJE license, and bachelor’s degree or higher, and the ability to teach all grades and levels of Lower School Hebrew.
+The candidate must have two years teaching Hebrew.
+They must be proficient in the use of instructional technology and online textbooks, speak fluent Hebrew, build teaching units on a variety of topics in sequence order, differentiate the instruction.
+Must be certified by the Center for Advancement of Jewish Education (CAJE).
 Salary based on experience.